nats-io/nats-site/content/documentation/internals/nats-protocol.md

 * `ssl_required`: If this is set, then the client must authenticate using SSL.
 * `max_payload`: Maximum payload size that the server will accept from the client.
 * `connect_urls` : An optional list of server urls that a client can connect to.
+* `proto`: An integer indicating the protocol version of the server.
+The server version 1.2.0 sets this to `1` to indicate that it supports the "Echo" feature.
+* `client_id`: An optional unsigned integer (64 bits) representing the internal client identifier in the server.
+This can be used to filter client connections in monitoring, correlate with error logs, etc...

 ### Description